Social Worker - Level 3

 Additional Information & How to Apply

-For further information about the role please contact For further information about the role please contact Becky Thompson, Operations Manager at email@example.com or 07880 306102 or Susan Huk, Operations Manager at firstname.lastname@example.org or 07796 190130.
+For further information about the role please contact the hiring manager: Susan Huk, Operations Manager on 07796 190130 or firstname.lastname@example.org

 You will be notified of our shortlisting decision via email, so please check your email and WMJobs account on a regular basis after submitting your application.